axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-03-simple-fear-or-love.markdown

 ---

 <div style="display:none;">
  <p>It is simple: Risk life or preserve it.
-Go left or go right.
+Go after it or run away from it.
 Fear or love.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>It is very simple: Risk life or preserve it.
-Go left or go right.
+ <p>It is simple: Risk life or preserve it.
+Go after it or run away from it.
 Fear or love.</p>

 <h1>Risk Life or Preserve It</h1>
  <p>Unicellular bacteria have this wired into them.
 “It tastes like nourishment, turn right.
 It tastes bad, turn left and run!”</p>